-The IUC Asia project in collaboration with the Iskandar Regional Development Authority (IRDA) and the Secretariat of the Global Covenant of Mayors for Climate and Energy (GCoM) ran a three day training in Iskandar Malaysia, an Asian leader in climate action.
-The was a follow-up of the outreach event that took place at the World Urban Forum (WUF) in Kuala Lumpur in February 2018 and the first of four trainings to be implemented in Malaysia during 2019.
+The IUC Asia project in collaboration with the Iskandar Regional Development Authority (IRDA) and the Secretariat of the Global Covenant of Mayors for Climate and Energy (GCoM) ran a three-day training in Iskandar Malaysia, an Asian leader in climate action.
+The activity took place from 19 – 21 March 2019 and was a follow-up of the outreach event that took place at the World Urban Forum (WUF) in Kuala Lumpur in February 2018 and the first of four training activities to be implemented in Malaysia during 2019.

 Based on the feedback from several Malaysian cities, training focus on adaptation actions to climate change.
 The training was provided around 60 representatives from local governments/authorities in Malaysia.
 The activity was leaded by the European Commission’s Joint Research Center (JRC) as main trainers to the Malaysian experts.